flow123d/flow123d-package/README.md

-# flow123d-package
+# Flow123d package

-A set of scripts which pack flow123d repository
+This set of scripts will create install packages for the project Flow123d